 Consistency creates a quality educational experience and builds confidence and trust.
 For that reason, we ask our tutors to make a solid commitment to whichever program they choose.
-Tutors commit to being on site at a school one day per week for 2-3 hours, depending on the program.
-Programs are offered in the mornings and afternoons.
-We recognize that our tutors are volunteering their time and talents, and have developed a system to trade days with other tutors when “life” gets in the way of your plans.
+Tutors commit to being on-site at a school one day per week for 1-3 hours, depending on the program.
+Programs are offered in the mornings and afternoons during the school day.
+We recognize that our tutors are volunteering their time and talents, and substitute tutors are available when “life” gets in the way of your plans.

 A background check will be completed for each tutor.
-More information about prekindergarten, kindergarten, first grade and second grade programs may be found here.
 Applicants must be at least 18 years of age.

-For more information, please contact Director of Programs, Kristin Fine at: email@example.com
+For more information, please contact Beth Zender, Community Engagement and Volunteer Manager, at: email@example.com

 “I have been a Reading Power volunteer since 2008.
 It is by far the most worthwhile volunteer opportunity I have been involved in.
 The students are receptive to our reading instruction, and the ongoing tutor training is invaluable.
 I find it almost like going to graduate school!
 Reading with my students is the highlight of my week.”

 Susan Sponseller, tutor

 Who makes a great Reading Power tutor?
 Anyone who has a love of reading and children.
 The need for literacy intervention is greater than ever.
 Reading Power needs more tutors to continue expanding and reaching more students in need.
 Check out the video below to learn more about our program and how to become a volunteer tutor today.
 Special thank you to the Reichert Family Foundation for funding this important project.

 Reading Power is planning in-person tutoring at all of our sites based on recommendations from the CDC and local school districts.
 We have sites in North Chicago, Waukegan and Zion, IL.